-"I am delighted that Ken Tyler has accepted our offer to become our next Director of Athletics", said UMW President Richard V. Hurley.
-"I am impressed by his experience, his enthusiasm and his ideas on how to advance our athletic program going forward", says UMW President Richard V. Hurley.
+"I am impressed by Ken's experience, his enthusiasm and his ideas on how to advance our athletic program going forward", says UMW President Richard V. Hurley.

 At WVWC, he added the sport of women's lacrosse and created the position of Director of Compliance and Academic Services, and made facility improvements for department offices, stadium, arena, locker rooms, and baseball, softball, and soccer fields.
 In addition, he created a student-athlete lounge and academic support area.
 Other improvements made under Tyler's tenure included the acquisition of a 25-passenger bus with a professional driver to replace coach-driven 15-passenger vans, and the institution of mandatory institutional drug-testing for randomly selected student-athletes.

 Tyler's strategic plan included adding full-time assistant coach positions for team sports, and launching a new athletics web site.
 The success of the programs were immediate, as the football team improved from 1-10 during Tyler's first year to 9-2 in 2010 and 2011, including undefeated records at home both seasons.
 The men's basketball team went from eight wins in 2010 to 19 wins and the NCAA Tournament in 2011, the second-biggest turnaround in Division II.
 This winter, the Bobcat women's basketball team finished 23-7, won the program's first-ever WVIAC tournament championship and received the program's first-ever NCAA tournament berth.
 The 2011-12 men's basketball team finished 22-9, and won Wesleyan's first-ever NCAA tournament game.